ryanseipp/ryanseipp-web/src/content/blog/iouring-vs-epoll.md

 With an API like epoll, the application must make a syscall to wait for events, then additional syscalls for every operation that is ready to be done.
 In contrast, io_uring allows the application to queue up multiple requests for work, then make only a single syscall to submit the work.
 This effectively amortizes the overhead of context switching and CPU vulnerability mitigations over a much larger set of work to be done.
 Additionally, io_uring has added the ability for the kernel to poll the SQ for additional work.
 This is a busy loop, and effectively wastes CPU cycles and electricity, but means the application may be able to eliminate syscalls entirely for its core logic.

-## Measurements
+## Get to the code already!

-Enough talk, let's get to some benchmarks.
-Just how much of a difference does this really make vs an API like epoll?
+Ok, I hear you.
+Just how much of a difference does all of this really make vs an API like epoll?
 I've written some code to test the performance of both io_uring and epoll in Rust and Zig.
 The program will be effectively a TCP echo server, where the server will receive any request, and write a constant result back.
 Here's the main loop of the Rust epoll implementation, using the [mio](https://crates.io/crates/mio) library.

 ```rs
 fn handle_connection_event(